 Part 3 — Practice and procedure

-6. Record of telephone application (Act s.
-21(4))

-The written record required to be made under section 21(4) of the Act is to be made in the form of Form 7.

-[Regulation 6 amended in Gazette 26 Nov 2004 p.
-5261.]
+[6.
+Deleted in Gazette 7 Feb 2017 p.
+1164.]

 6A.
 Application to correct minor error in restraining orders (Act s.
 49A)

-(1) An application to the court under section 49A of the Act for an order correcting a restraining order is to be made in the form approved.
+[(1) deleted]

 (2) Subject to subregulation (3), an application under subregulation (1) is to be heard in the absence of the other party to the order.

 (3) If the court hearing an application so orders, the hearing is to be adjourned and notice of the application is to be given to the other party to the order.